PrinceOfShapeir/PullMergerPy/README.md

 * `git checkout main` or `git checkout master` depending on your repo.
 * `git fetch`.
 * `git remote prune origin`, followed by `git branch -d (Insert Branch Name Here without parentheses)`, if stale branches are still stuck in local.

+By using this script, agree to add "pull_merger.sh" to your .gitignore file.